Manage Headaches Powerfully with Chronic Pain Treatment in Edmonton

 The pelvic floor consists of a group of muscles and connective tissues that form a sling or hammock-like structure at the base of the pelvis.
 These muscles support the pelvic organs (bladder, uterus, and rectum), help control bladder and bowel function, and contribute to sexual arousal and orgasm.

-Common Conditions Treated with Pelvic Floor Physical Therapy
+Common Conditions Treated with Pelvic Floor Physical Therapy in Edmonton

 Pelvic floor physical therapy is beneficial for treating a variety of conditions, including: